yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/teamstab.md

 ---
 title: "teamsTab resource type"
-description: "A teamsTab is a tab that's pinned (attached) to a channel within a team. "
+description: "A teamsTab is a tab that's pinned (attached) to a channel and a chat. "
 localization_priority: Normal
 author: "nkramer"
 ms.prod: "microsoft-teams"